Claudio Repetto: Charleston Battery

 On 25 June 2021, Repetto signed with USL Championship side Charleston Battery.
 He made his debut for the club the following day, appearing as a 74th-minute substitute during a 3–0 victory over Loudoun United.

 Repetto went on to have a successful rookie campaign in Charleston, scoring nine goals and tallying three assists in 24 appearances.
 Leading the team in scoring, he was named the club's offensive player of the year and newcomer of the year by the supporters for 2021.

 Phoenix Rising FC

 Repetto was transferred from Charleston to Phoenix Rising FC and thereafter signed a multi-year contract with Phoenix on February 12, 2022.

 Miami FC

 On September 21, 2022, Repetto transferred from Phoenix to Miami FC.
+Following the 2023 season Repetto was not re-signed by the team and announced his retirement.